grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/configure-deployment-mode.md

 ### Requirements

-Read-write deployment mode requires that multi-zone ingesters and multi-zone store gateways are used.
-Additionally rule evaluation is performed within `mimir-backend`, so ruler remote evaluation must be disabled.
+Read-write deployment mode requires that you use multi-zone ingesters and multi-zone store gateways.
+Additionally,  rule evaluation is performed within `mimir-backend`, so you must disable ruler remote evaluation.

 You can set the deployment mode via the `deployment_mode` configuration variable: